 - Issuing health challenges.
 Encourage employees to be active participants in their health journey by creating workplace challenges related to health.
 Tools like Givhero make it easy for employees to join and participate in these challenges, no matter where they are.

 - Reimbursing health-related purchases.
 Some businesses promote employee health by alleviating the financial burden with reimbursement programs.
-For these initiatives, employees can purchase equipment, attend classes, or buy memberships related to health.
-Then, they can provide the receipts to your business for proof of purchase—and to verify the purchase is health-related—and get reimbursed.
+For these initiatives, employees can purchase equipment, attend exercise classes, or buy memberships related to health and wellness.
+Then, they can provide the receipts to your business for proof of purchase—and to verify the purchase is health-related—to get reimbursed.

 - Providing resources.
 To improve their physical and mental health, most of your employees will need to look to external services.
 Empower them to find the help they need by providing a list of resources, such as contact information for local gyms, health food stores, physical therapists, psychiatrists, and mental health helplines.

-Also, always ensure employees have a safe work environment.
-This will reduce workplace accidents and stress, increase employee trust, and ensure you maintain a productive, supportive work environment.
+Always ensure employees have a safe work environment, both physically and psychologically.
+This will reduce workplace accidents and stress, increase trust, and ensure you maintain a productive, supportive work environment.

 Support learning opportunities.